MEHUL25/delete/README.md

 The actors, who are in need of excess food, such as NGOs or farmers, will search or will be notified about tickets generated in their vicinity, according to their need.
 -   Consumable food, which would be healthy enough for normal consumption, can be used by NGOs to feed the hungry, poverty-stricken families or cattles.
+    Consumable food:The edible surplus food, which is healthy enough for human consumption, can be issued by NGO's to distribute to thr underprivileged and hungry people.
 -   The Non Consumable food can be used on farmlands and organic nurseries, as cattle feed or manure in composting.
+    Nonconsumable food:The nonedible surplus food can be processed by methods such as composting and anaerobic digestion.
+Composting produces compost for local agriculture,         parks, and forestry, while anaerobic digestion produces renewable fuel.

 ## Section 3

 The interested entities will contact the owners, if their requirements are fulfilled.
 Further, they will issue the Food, and distribute them accordingly.